trebidav/comrade/README.md

 ## Contributing

+**Currently looking for contributors!**
+- Django & Django-rest framework developers
+- JavaScript & React developers
+- Software Architects and Game Designers

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Feel free to comment on the Issues or contribute with ideas if you don't know where to start.

 ## Install